The handout for my Beginning Research class is here.

 Research FIRST – THEN make. 🙂 Take notes as you go of what worked / what didn’t / where you deviated / what you learned from making / wearing / tasting.
 Documentation is not retroactive.

-1) Learn the difference between primary, secondary, and tertiary sources.
+1) Learn the difference between primary (object or writing from the period), secondary (someone’s report of a primary source), and tertiary sources (someone writing about secondary sources).
 Linking to a Wikipedia article on tertiary sources was deliberate: If you figured out the joke you are on your way to being an awesome researcher!

 2) Use Wikipedia for an overview, and to mine the footnotes for sources.
-They articles themselves are of varying quality and should neither be depended upon nor cited.
+Wiki articles themselves are of varying quality and should neither be depended upon nor cited.

 3) Likewise, Pinterest can be useful to collect images, but be cautious of their origins.
 I often see modern or Victorian remakes labeled “Roman jewelry.”
 Sometimes old pieces are restrung – a peek a the clasp can help identify those.
-If you can’t find a reputable source (if it’s pinned by a pinner rather than a museum or respectable antiquities dealer) try Tin Eye.
+If you can’t find a reputable source (if it’s pinned by a pinner rather than a museum or respectable antiquities dealer) try Tin Eye or Google image search.
 If you can’t identify it for sure, save it for later research or abandon it.